What is the influence of the Full Moon?

-Definition: What is the full Moon?
+Definition: what is a full Moon?

 What are the meanings of the full Moon?